“The new year stands before us, like a chapter in a book, waiting to be written.” –Melody Beattie

 It’s the end of the year and I am more than willing to let go of 2021!
 Time to start carefully constructing my New Year’s resolutions for 2022…or should I?

-Should I even bother with a New Year’s resolution this year?
+Should I even bother with a New Year’s resolution?

 After having persevered through 2 years of the COVID-19 pandemic, is it even worth it to set new goals when I have no idea what is going to happen in the coming months?